kanjamad/ROBOTS/README.md

 I'm not going to put anything in there <div> be cause I'll use them to build a robot!
 Every shape in this robot is a shape that can create with nothing but a little bit of HTML and CSS.

-This robot is made of 60 lines of CSS and about 25 lines of HTML.
+This robot is made from CSS and HTML.
 * Use JavaScript to activate the tricking laserbeams in its head.

 2. Inventing the Wheel